 Eat the rainbow, get good protein, avoid refined carbohydrates, get plenty of good fats

-3) Eat the rainbow ðŸŒˆ: get as many different colours of vegetables in your diet as possible.
+3) Eat the rainbow 🌈: get as many different colours of vegetables in your diet as possible.
 Different colours of foods are associated with different phytochemicals that have many protective effects on the body.

 8) Nurture your spirit and give yourself time to chill and do things that you love to do.
 Spend time with people who are positive.
 Meditate, be creative, spend time in nature.
 Laugh a lot.

 9) Minimise stressors.
 Even watching a horror film will increase your cortisol levels and put your body in fight or flight mode, which means it must concentrate on surviving rather than thriving.
+Try to avoid exposing yourself to media hype about health concerns.
+Fear is a significant immune suppressor.

 10) Do resistance training (weights) and high-intensity interval training (HIIT).
 This has so many positive effects on the body, including increasing production of glutathione, creation of mitochondria and mitochondrial turnover.